shunwatai/SDN_school_project/README.md

-# What 7 this?
+# What is this?
-- This is just a school project that about "SDN security", which means...
+- This is just a school project that about "SDN security".
+However, it is not really about the security in SDN.
+I was actually working on "detecting the traditional malicious traffics in SDN".

+- Also:
     -  the code are messy and unreadable.
     -  do not expect has good performance
     -  many bugs